Validate & standardize datasets .md .md

 ).save()

-# Schema enforces only registered Ensembl Gene IDs are valid (maximal_set=True)
+# enforces only registered Ensembl Gene IDs pass validation (maximal_set=True)

 varT_schema = ln.Schema(itype=bt.Gene.ensembl_gene_id, maximal_set=True).save()